 The modules on Pulse Learning are tailored to meet the learning needs of UK GPs.
 But anyone can become a member, and all the content is based on current, evidence-based clinical guidance, both UK and international and will be relevant to any clinician working in primary health care.

 You can access free modules, our learning needs assessment test and your CPD log as soon as you have registered as a member of Pulse Learning.
-To access premium member-only content, click here to become a premium member.

-You may also want to think about taking the modules that are most relevant to the PDP objectives that you agreed with your appraiser at your most recent appraisal.
+You may want to think about taking the modules that are most relevant to the PDP objectives that you agreed with your appraiser at your most recent appraisal.

 Some of the modules are interactive and involve you working through typical patient scenarios, making management decisions and building your knowledge as you go.
 In these modules, you will complete a set of multiple-choice questions (MCQs) before you start and again at the end.
 This will help you to gauge how your knowledge has improved.